JuanJosePG/SNOW3G-Encryption-algorithm/README.md

  - fich_name: name of the fich which saves all data

-This script has been writting in Python v3.8 and it uses the bitstring library.
+This script has been written in Python v3.8 and it uses the bitstring library.